acgd-webdev-5/interactive-wireframe-check-in/README.md

 ## Overview

-Time in class to complete the “Hand-in” component of the Interactive wireframe assignment.
+Time in class to complete the “Hand-in” component of the Interactive wireframe project.